garylirocks/quickrefs/datadog.markdown

   - `DD_LOGS_INJECTION`: injects `trace_id` and `span_id` into logs
     - In Node.js, could be set in code `const tracer = require('dd-trace').init({ logInjection: false });` and it takes precedence over the env variable
     - If nothing in code, the env variable is applied
+    - **Automated injection** only works for certain logging libraries (eg. Winston, Bunyan, Pino, etc for NodeJS) and logs formatted as JSON, see https://docs.datadoghq.com/tracing/other_telemetry/connect_logs_and_traces/nodejs/
+      - Not working for `console.log()`
+      - Not working for `morgan` in NodeJS, you may make it work manually, see https://github.com/delfiatech/dd-nodejs-morgan
   - `DD_TRACE_SAMPLE_RATE`
   - `DD_PROFILING_ENABLED` whether enable continuous profiler
   - `DD_SERVICE_MAPPING` rename service